toramameseven/vbe-client-mini/README.md

 * Push all modules form a Src_[xxx.xlsm] folder
   * you can push all modules in the source folder to the excel book.

+### explorer DIFF:

+Modified modules are shown in the DIFF.

+#### src(base)

+If there is some modification in the src folder, the modified modules are shown.
+Vbecm checks the modification between the src and base folder.

+You can click to compare the module in base and the module in the src.

+You can right click to push the module to a Excel.

+#### vbe(base)

+If there is some modification in the VBE, the modified modules are shown.
+Vbecm checks the modification between the src and vbe folder.

+You can click to compare the module in base and the module in the vbe.

+You can right click to resolve the conflicting.

 ### editor context menu

 * Push vba module to a xlsm file on an editor.